-Well! this Malt Loaf has been a labour love, there I am waving the ‘Life’s a drama, Gluten Free doesn’t have to be’ banner and I have to say I’ve got my knickers in a right twist over this bake…I am however pleased to write that I think I’ve done it, or as close as can be.
+Where do I start?
+This Gluten Free Malt Loaf has been a labour love, there I am waving the ‘Life’s a drama, Gluten Free doesn’t have to be’ banner and I have to say I got my knickers in a right twist over this bake…I am however pleased to write that I I’ve done it, or as close as can be.

 I’d had the idea rattling around my head for some time as to whether a malt loaf could be recreated gluten free, I love Soreen® Malt Loaf and wanted Bethany to have the chance to eat it too, it would be perfect in her lunchboxes for example.
-When I saw that Delicious Alchemy had a sale on their Brown Bread Mixes I wondered if this could be the base for the malt loaf so I got 4 packets … glad I did, I’ve used three trying to make this recipe.
 The first loaf I made was the right flavours but definitely not the right texture, to be frank it was like a hard lump of playdough.
-The second loaf I worked on a better texture and lost the flavour in the process so for the third I threw caution to the wind and added an egg, reduced the oil, and I think this is 99% good to go.
-I wanted to make a heavier, sticky type bread rather than a malty light loaf, after all, with your run of the mill shop brought malt loaf you often find yourself sucking it off your teeth for the next 20 minutes, which lets face it is half the fun.
+The second loaf I worked on a better texture and lost the flavour in the process so for the third I threw caution to the wind and added an egg, reduced the oil, and hey-presto.
+I wanted to make a heavier, sticky type bread rather than a malty light loaf, after all, with your run of the mill shop brought malt loaf you often find yourself sucking it off your teeth for the next 20 minutes, which let’s face it is half the fun.
 If you try this recipe for yourself and add your own tweaks that work I’d love to hear about them.

 - 120 g snacking prunes